Slaymish/my-digital-garden/src/site/notes/End-to-End Communication.md

 - Delivery of at most one copy of each message
 - Supporting arbitrarily large messages
 - Supports synchronisation between the sender and the receiver
-- Allowing the receiver apply flow control to the sneder
+- Allowing the receiver apply flow control to the sender
 - Security (eg CIA)

 First solution: [[UDP\|UDP]]
 or [[TCP (transmission control protocol)\|TCP (transmission control protocol)]]

 ## Mux/Demux